Fractional Hardy-type and trace theorems for nonlocal function spaces with heterogeneous localization: Introduction and Main results

-The results shown in this paper are in parallel to the well known trace theorems for classical function spaces, see \cite{Demengel,Le09} for a reference.
-In particular, given that for $\Om\in \R^d$ with sufficiently smooth boundary $\partial\Om$, the trace operator $T_{r}$ on $\partial \Om$
+The results shown in this paper are extensions of the study initiated in \cite{TiDu2017} and are in parallel to the well known trace theorems for classical function spaces, see \cite{Demengel,Le09} for a reference {on the latter}.
+In particular, for {$\Om\subset \R^d$} with sufficiently smooth boundary $\partial\Om$, the trace operator $ {T}$ on $\partial \Om$